slmason-gh/Task_Tracker/README.md

 - View detailed or summary information for each task
 - Save tasks to and load tasks from a file
 - User-friendly prompts and input validation
-- Demonstrates use of enums, nullable types, LINQ, and exception handling

 ## Getting Started